apigee/openbank/README.md

 Digital Services in Banking Space
 -------------

-Before we delve into the specifics of the Solution it may worthwhile to note the transformation happening currently in the banking space.
-Digital is positing itself in many facets of interactions that a Consumer has with the Bank.
+Before we delve into the specifics of the Solution it may be worthwhile to note the transformation happening currently in the banking space.
+Digital is positing itself in many facets and interactions that a consumer has with the Bank.

 ![enter image description here](http://openbank.apigee.com/sites/default/files/openbanking_position.png)